ibm-cncoc/terraform-ibm-modules/iks/README.md

 }
 ```

-Alternatively, You can clone this repository and create your own "main.tf" in the root folder, like sample_main.tf, and give the local path as "iks"
+Alternatively, You can clone this repository and create your own "main.tf" in the root folder, like main.tf in examples folder, and give the local path as "iks"

 ```hcl
 module "iks" {